mobileink/migae-examples/ex0a/README.md

     project.clj
     META-INF/leiningen/ex0a/ex0a/README.md

-No wonder ClassNotFound!  "lein jar" created a jarfile, but didn't put any code in it.
+No wonder ClassNotFound!  `$ lein jar` created a jarfile, but didn't put any code in it.
 Why not?
 Because "lein jar" does not compile anything; it just jars up class files (and some other stuff like the META-INF files shown).